sporto/sporto.github.com/source/_posts/2013-06-24-nested-recursive-directives-in-angular.markdown

 ```

 - __restrict: 'E'__ tells angular that we want to apply this directive to any html tags matching `collection`.
-- __replace: true__ tells angular that we want to replace the tag with the content of template in the directive.
+- __replace: true__ tells angular that we want to replace the tag with the content of specified template in the directive.
 - __scope:__ creates a new scope for the directive.
-- __collection: '='__ tells angular to grab the collection attribute in the directive and create a variable in the directive scope with the same name, `=` means that it should be passed as an object.
+- __collection: '='__ tells angular to use the `collection` attribute in the directive and create a variable in the directive scope with the same name, `=` means that it should be passed as an object.
 - __template: "…"__ is the new html that will be inserted instead of the original tag.

 Notice the following code in the template: